EmFord/Patient_Churn/README.md

 ![ScreenShot](https://github.com/EmFord/Patient_Churn/blob/master/Screen%20Shot%202017-10-09%20at%203.53.25%20PM.png)

-#### 4. Type of thrapy sectioned into three groups
+#### 4. Type of therapy sectioned into three groups
- 0 - in person appt
+ 0 - In person appt
  1 - TelePsyche appt
  3 - Mixed

  ![ScreenShot](https://github.com/EmFord/Patient_Churn/blob/master/Screen%20Shot%202017-10-09%20at%203.52.59%20PM.png)

 #### 5. Average frequency of visits
--took the total sum of days between each visit and then took the mean of those sums
+-Took the total sum of days between each visit and then took the mean of those sums

 #### 6. Total days as patient
--total days from the first appointment to the last appointment
+-Total days from the first appointment to the last appointment

 #### 7. Cancels and Reschedules
-  -total count of cancellations and reschedules the patient had
+  -Total count of cancellations and reschedules the patient had

 #### 8. Gender
 0 - Male